Product structures in Floer theory for Lagrangian cobordisms: Product structure

 2. $\partial\overline{\cM^2}(\gamma_{3,1};\bs{\xi}_1,\gamma_{1,3},\bs{\xi}_3)$: pseudo-holomorphic buildings appearing as degeneration of index-$2$ bananas are of two types.
 We have:

 with again $\xi_{i,j}\in\Rc(\La_i^-,\La_j^-)$, and $\bs{\xi}_i',\bs{\xi}_i''$ words of Reeb chords of $\La_i^-$, with $\bs{\xi}_i'\bs{\xi}_i''=\bs{\xi}_i$ (see Figure \ref{brisure_banane}).

 With $1.$ and $2.$ above, we can describe all the types of broken curves in the boundary of the compactification of the products \eqref{prodcomp1} and \eqref{prodcomp2}.
-Instead of writing again huge unions of moduli spaces, we drew on Figure \ref{degene_f1_banane} schematic pictures of the corresponding unfinished holomorphic buildings.
+Instead of writing again huge unions of moduli spaces, in Figure \ref{degene_f1_banane} we drew schematic pictures of the corresponding unfinished holomorphic buildings.
 The first seven (from left to right and top to bottom) are in:

 and the last two are in: